Vico C: Career

 In 2003, Vico C released an album titled En Honor a la Verdad.
-While it was not a major hit it still sold well and one of the album's singles "El Bueno, El Malo y El Feo", referring to Eddie Dee, himself and Tego Calderón respectively.
-The single was widely heard.
-The single was a great combination of the best "Conscience" subgenre of rap artists.
+While it was not a major hit it still sold well and one of the album's singles "El Bueno, El Malo y El Feo".
+The song gets its name by referring to Eddie Dee, himself and Tego Calderón respectively, and was the biggest hit of the album.

-Vico C's recent albums include Desahogo, in early 2005.
-The album was a success and born June 3, 2006, he came back with another concert, El Encuentro.
+in 2005 he released another album, Desahogo.

 Vico C also known as "el filósofo del rap" has worked alongside artists including Big Boy, Eddie Dee, Héctor & Tito, Tego Calderón en los "12 discipulos".
 He has also worked with producers Baby Ranks, Tony Touch and Luny Tunes.

 He has sung alongside salsa singer Gilberto Santa Rosa and cumbia group Kumbia Kings on their album titled Duetos.

 Vico C tries to maintain a Christian theme throughout his music.
 His brother Jay Lozada is a salsa musician.

 In 2020, music by Vico C was part of the annual Banco Popular Christmas songs compilation album.

 In 2023, he signed a deal with Nain Music, a subsidiary of the Rimas Entertainment record label, for an unreleased album by Vico C to be released in May 2023.
 In March, Vico C presents his new single "Pregúntale a Tu Papá por Mí".
 Vico C also won for the best comeback in Premios Tu Musica Urbano.